VietnamOfficial Name: Socialist Republic of Vietnam

 Keep your passport and other important valuables in your hotel in a safe or another secured location at all times.
 You should carry at least two photocopies of your U.S. passport.
 Hotels are required to obtain a copy of your passport (please refer to "Special Circumstances" below).
 You should immediately report the loss or theft of your U.S. passport to the local police and the U.S. Embassy or the U.S. Consulate General.
 You must obtain a police report from the local police office in order to apply for a replacement passport and a Vietnamese exit visa.

 Exercise caution in choosing ground transportation upon arrival at the airport in Hanoi or Ho Chi Minh City.
 Some travelers have reported being robbed by drivers who greeted them upon arrival with a placard showing the traveler's name.
 If you are expecting to be picked up, ask the company for the driver’s name, phone number, and license plate number before you travel.
 Use only established airport taxi companies or vehicles provided by hotels.
 Several times in the past year in Hanoi, taxi drivers detoured travelers en route from the airport to flophouses masquerading as hotels.
 You should be familiar with the basics of the hotel you have chosen, such as address and neighboring landmarks.
 This information can be found on the Internet.
 We have received complaints about taxi drivers overcharging fares by using rigged meters.
-In one case a driver locked the passenger in the cab to extort a higher fare.
 You should try to write down the name of the taxi company, plate number, and any other identifying information in any incident so that it can be reported to the local authorities.

 Some scams target tourists.
 Specifically, tourists have been victims of gambling scams in the Pham Ngu Lao neighborhood of Ho Chi Minh City.
 This scam usually starts with a friendly invitation to someone's home to meet a relative interested in visiting or studying in the U.S. While waiting for this individual, a casual game of cards will start.
 Victims have reported starting the game with only a small wager but losing thousands of dollars over the course of an evening.
 Be aware that gambling outside of licensed casinos is illegal in Vietnam.

-The U.S. Embassy has also received occasional reports of incidents in which an unknown substance was used to taint drinks, leaving the victim unconscious or in a state similar to inebriation and unable to make appropriate decisions.
-To date, reports have included theft, but sexual assaults are also possible.
+The U.S. Embassy has also received occasional reports of incidents in which an unknown substance was used to taint drinks, leaving the victim unconscious or at least unable to make appropriate decisions.
+To date, most incidents resulted in theft, but the threat of sexual assaults is real.
 Do not leave drinks or food unattended, and do not go to unfamiliar venues alone.
 You should also avoid purchasing liquor from street vendors, as the authenticity of the contents cannot be assured.

 Some U.S. citizens have reported threats of death or physical injury related to personal business disputes.
+You should report such threats to local authorities.
 The U.S. Embassy and the U.S. Consulate General cannot provide personal protection services.
-If you do not have confidence in the ability of the local police to protect you, you may wish to depart the country as soon as possible.

 Do not buy counterfeit and pirated goods, even if they are widely available.
 Bootleg copies are illegal in the United States and could also violate local law.